A husband and wife experience adventure and more in Wilmington, N.C., and its beaches

 Evening: We snag the last two seats for a dinner show at TheatreNOW, which has adapted works by local authors, including a couple of our favorites—Clyde Edgerton and Celia Rivenbark.
 The book author of tonight’s adapted show is attending, so we go over to say hello and congratulate him.

-Day 3: Paddleboards and Segways
+Day 3: Paddleboards

 Morning: Morning starts with this trip’s highlight: our first stab at standup paddleboarding (SUP), which looks daunting; yet our enthusiastic instructor at Wrightsville Beach’s Blockade Runner’s Surf to Sound Academy gets us both vertical fairly quickly.
 (Bragging rights to Kathy who never falls.)
 Hint: Try SUP weekdays when boat traffic is lighter.
 Their wakes can wobble your board beneath already wobbly legs if you’re a beginner.